wzf2000/RecLLMSim/README.md

-# RecLLMSim: A Task-based Recommendation Conversation Dataset

-A dataset for task-based recommendation conversation.
+# To What Extent Can LLMs Assist in User Simulation for Task-Oriented Conversations

-## RecLLMSim Dataset V2
+## Data

-We provide all the data files under the `V2` folder.
+We provide all the data files under the `real_human_user` and `LLM_simulated` folder.

-The conversation dataset is divided into several parts according to the task.
+The conversation dataset is divided into several parts according to the task and the user.
 Each conversation is stored in a `.json` file under the corresponding task folder.

 The format of the `.json` file is:
 ```json